FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     * `type` - (Optional) The type of the secure generator used for generating the change password Id.
 Defaults to randomBytes.
   * `passwordless_login_time_to_live_in_seconds` - (Optional) The time in seconds until a passwordless code is no longer valid and cannot be used by the Passwordless API.
 Value must be greater than 0.
 Defaults to 180.
   * `pending_account_link_time_to_live_in_seconds` - (Optional) The number of seconds before the pending account link identifier is no longer valid to complete an account link request.
 Value must be greater than 0.
 Defaults to 3600
+  * `phone_verification_id_generator` - (Optional)
+    * `length` - (Optional) The length of the secure generator used for generating the the phone verification Id.
+Defaults to 32
+    * `type` - (Optional) The type of the secure generator used for generating the phone verification Id.
+Defaults to randomBytes.
+  * `phone_verification_id_time_to_live_in_seconds` - (Optional) The time in seconds until a phone verification Id is no longer valid and cannot be used by the Verify Phone API.
+Value must be greater than 0.
+Defaults to 86400.
+  * `phone_verification_one_time_code_generator` - (Optional)
+    * `length` - (Optional) The length of the secure generator used for generating the phone verification one time code..
+Defaults to 6
+    * `type` - (Optional) The type of the secure generator used for generating the phone verification one time code.
+Defaults to randomAlphaNumeric.
   * `registration_verification_id_generator` - (Optional)
     * `length` - (Optional) The length of the secure generator used for generating the change password Id.
 Defaults to 32
     * `type` - (Optional) The type of the secure generator used for generating the change password Id.
 Defaults to randomBytes.